-- ASLR is generally very effective as a defense - Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - ۰... - Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings) - ▶ Result: only 16 bits of entropy (65536 possibilities) - Shacham, Page, Pfaff, Goh, Modadugu, Boneh, 2004: brute-force attack that took 216 seconds on average
+- ► ASLR is generally very effective as a defense - ▶ Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - For a while, linux-gate.so.1 was not randomized - . . . . - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings) - ▶ Result: only 16 bits of entropy (65536 possibilities) - Shacham, Page, Pfaff, Goh, Modadugu, Boneh, 2004: brute-force attack that took 216 seconds on average